JohnVictoryz/me/games.md

 | [Rocket League](https://www.rocketleague.com/) | Rocket League is a high-powered hybrid of arcade-style soccer and vehicular mayhem with easy-to-understand controls and fluid, physics-driven competition. | ✅ | [tutelwastaken](https://rocketleague.tracker.network/rocket-league/profile/epic/tutelwastaken/overview) | Not Sure |
 | [Cites Skylines](https://www.paradoxinteractive.com/games/cities-skylines/about) | Cities: Skylines is a modern take on the classic city simulation.
 It introduces new gameplay elements to realize the thrill and hardships of creating and maintaining a real city whilst expanding on some well-established tropes of the city building experience. | ✅ | Not Online | Not Online |

+Also if you want to see my god mod clips in osu! click [here](https://drive.google.com/drive/folders/1-69E-MQ040lMu-vidbvz11Tcn4TN7JF_?usp=sharing)

 Thats about it

 # [Return to Home](index.md)